avisikta17pal/global-energy-trends/README.md

 ```bash
 streamlit run app.py
 ```
-4) Upload `merged.csv` via the sidebar and explore.
-If you prefer, you can also place it at `data/processed/merged.csv` before launching.
+4) Upload `merged.csv` via the sidebar.
+Alternatively, place it at `data/processed/merged.csv` before launching.

-## Notes on data handling
+## Data handling
-- The app reads your uploaded CSV and caches processed data locally (Parquet if available, otherwise CSV).
+- The app loads your uploaded CSV and caches processed outputs locally.
-- If you don’t provide `global_aggregates.csv`, the app computes it from your merged file.
+- If you do not upload `global_aggregates.csv`, the app computes it from your merged file.
-- I removed heavy geo/system dependencies (geopandas/pyproj).
-Maps use Plotly choropleth with ISO‑3 codes from your file.
+- All mapping uses Plotly choropleth with ISO‑3 codes from your data.

 ## Deployment
-- Streamlit Community Cloud: point it to `app.py`, include `requirements.txt`, and use Python 3.11 (I include `runtime.txt`).
+- Streamlit Community Cloud: point to `app.py`, include `requirements.txt`, and use Python 3.11 (via `runtime.txt`).
-- After deploy, upload `merged.csv` from the sidebar (or include it under `data/processed/` in the repo if you want it loaded automatically).
+- After deployment, upload `merged.csv` from the sidebar (or include it under `data/processed/` in the repo if you want it loaded automatically).

-## Why I built it this way
-I wanted an analysis that is easy to run anywhere (local or Streamlit Cloud) and doesn’t break on system packages.
-That’s why I:
-- Use Plotly choropleth instead of geopandas/pyproj
-- Keep the pipeline simple and CSV‑friendly
-- Provide a clean UI with three focused pages: Global Overview, Country/Continent Comparison, and Insights & Story

 ## Contributing
-- I welcome suggestions and improvements.
-Please open an issue or PR.
+- Suggestions and improvements are welcome—feel free to open an issue or PR.
-- If you publish your own dataset with the repo, add a short note at `data/processed/DATASET_README.md` with source and license.
+- If you publish a dataset with the repo, add a short note at `data/processed/DATASET_README.md` with source and license.

 ## License
 MIT.
 See `LICENSE`.